Amanda Leveille

-Amanda Leveille (born June 10, 1994) is a Canadian professional ice hockey goaltender for the Minnesota Whitecaps of the Premier Hockey Federation (PHF).
-She currently holds the PHF record for all-time wins, and has won the Isobel Cup twice.
+Amanda Leveille (born 10 June 1994) is a Canadian former professional ice hockey goaltender.
+Formerly a member of the Buffalo Beauts and Minnesota Whitecaps of the Premier Hockey Federation (PHF), Leveille holds the PHF all-time records for wins and shutouts, and is a two-time Isobel Cup champion.

 Career

 Early career

 As a youth player, Leveille played on AAA boys teams, being named best goaltender at the 2011 Canadian National U18 Championship.
 In 2011, she joined the Ottawa Lady Senators, where she would stay for her last two years of high school.

 University

 During college, Leveille played for the Minnesota Golden Gophers women's ice hockey program for four seasons between 2012 and 2016.
 She posted three shutouts in her first three starts, not giving up a single goal in the 7 games she played in her first season serving as backup to Noora Räty.

 After Räty graduated, Leveille would take over the starting job.
 The team would win the national championship three times by the time she graduated, as she finished fifth in NCAA history for wins and sixth for shutouts.